Your Local Austin Area Psychologist

 A panic attack is a sudden surge of overwhelming anxiety and fear.
 A person may also have a strong physical reaction during a panic attack.
 It may feel like having a heart attack.
 They may even occur when you’re relaxed or asleep.

 Agoraphobia • Attention Difficulties • Autism Spectrum Disorder • Depression • Generalized Anxiety • Hair-Pulling (Trichotillomania) • Motivation Problems • Obsessive Compulsive Disorder • Oppositional Behavior • Panic Disorder • Parenting Strategies • PANS/PANDAS (Pediatric Acute-Onset Neuropsychiatric Syndrome) • Peer Challenges/Bullying • Performance Anxiety • Phobias • Selective Mutism • Self-Esteem • Skin Picking (Excoriation) • Social Anxiety • Social Skills • Stress/Time Management • Test Anxiety • Trauma

-Fill out the form for your free phone consultation.
+Complete the form below for your free phone consultation.
 This form is sent to a secure mailbox and only viewed by Dr. Racine.

 BY: RICHARD SILVESTRI, Ph.D. and JILLIAN RACINE, Ph.D.

 Dr. Racine is a co-author of a self-help guide for people suffering from anxiety and depression.
 This system also takes into account the three different components of anxiety, all of which must be dealt with to assure effective treatment, and includes a treatment plan for those who wish to take their recovery all the way to complete mastery—total banishment—of these troublesome conditions.